damienwhaley/challenge-seek/README.md

 I've tried to keep the design down to only what is required, but with the flexibility to be extended should that be required.
 I built this solution following TDD principles (check out the commit history).

-As much as possible I have tried to keep the classes isolated and they should not have too much knowledge of how the others work internally.
+As much as possible I have tried to keep the classes isolated and they should not have any knowledge of how the others work internally.
 I've attempted to encapsulate the functionality within each class and keep only the functionality which relates to the class in the class.
 I've not gone over the top with the definitions of classes, not abused inheritance, and where possible I've used the easiest to understand implementation in preference to a new and shiny option.

 In this document you will see various words which are capitalised.
 These will be referencing the building blocks which are described below: